Countries: Ghana, Burkina Faso | Partners: Stockholm Environment Institute (SEI) and Queens University, Canada. | Duration: 2017-2019

 Published on: 01/01/2017

-The overall aim of this project was to co-develop an ‘Empowerment in WASH index,’ a tool to measure empowerment in the water and sanitation sector to advance inclusive water security and gender equality.
+The aim of the ‘Empowerment in WASH index’ (EWI) tool was to measure empowerment in the water and sanitation sector to advance inclusive water security and gender equality.
 This assessment and monitoring tool aims to close the evidence gap on the links between WASH interventions and the empowerment and well-being of individuals.
 The tool was developed by Stockholm Environment Institute (SEI) and Queens University, Canada.
 IRC was co-lead of the project together with SEI.

 A tool to ensure we leave no one behind while working to achieve SDG 6.
 Read more...